 4. How much is too much

-We read about this in detail in our previous blog.
+We read about this in detail in one of our previous blogs regarding toys.
 We often hear parents complain about their children being stubborn and irritated if they are denied something they want.
 With an intention to make our children happy we buy them whatever they wish for.
 But this causes short term happiness, but long term misery.
 Because, the sad truth is that life is tough!
 You can’t have everything your way.
 Giving the child chips, phone, burger, groundnuts to throw around only makes them feel that if they want it or cry for it, they certainly will get it.
 The ability to delay gratification is essential for future success.
 Today children are unable to handle stress or even cope up with the word “NO”.
 A child should learn that he CANNOT get what ever he wants.
 You may have the monetary strength to buy it, but not all wishes can & should be fulfilled.

 5. Not FUNny